 Add Icon.
-If you would like to add an icon to the button, turn on this toggle.
+If you want to add an icon to the button, turn on this toggle.
 Afterward, you will be offered to choose the icon and its position.

 Text After Action Button.
-As it is obvious from the title, here you can insert the text that will be placed after the button.
+As it is evident from the title, here you can insert the text that will be placed after the button.

 Placement.
 In this drop-down menu, you can choose where the tooltip will appear: at the Top, to the Right, to the Left, or at the Bottom.

 Trigger.
-This field allows you to define when the tooltip will appear: once the pointer enters the feature area or when the user clicks on it.
+This field allows you to define when the tooltip appears: once the pointer enters the feature area or when the user clicks on it.

 Animation.
 There are six types of tooltip appearance animation for you to choose from.

 Use Arrow.
 If you turn this toggle on, the tooltip will have an arrow pointing at the feature it is attached to.
-In that case, you will be able to choose the Arrow Type and Size.
+In that case, you can choose the Arrow Type and Size.

 Show Duration.
-The value you choose here defines how smoothly the tooltip will be appearing.
+The value you choose here defines how smoothly the tooltip will appear.
 The bigger it is, the longer it takes for the tooltip to appear.

-Hide Duration.
-The same value as the Show Duration yet defining the length of tooltip hiding.
+Hide Duration—the same value as the Show Duration yet defining the length of the tooltip hiding.

 Delay.
-Here you can choose a time lag between the trigger run-out and tooltip appearance.
+Here you can choose a time lag between the trigger run-out and the tooltip appearance.

 Distance.
 This slider helps you set the distance between the feature and the tooltip.

-- Number of Visible Items.
-Here you can choose how many features will be visible for the user.
+- A number of Visible Items.
+Here you can choose how many features will be visible to the user.